 The summer weather is great for many things–backyard barbecues, beach volleyball, swimming and bike rides along the boardwalk.
 Sounds perfect, right?
 As much as I love this picture perfect idea of summer, the reality of a New York summer is breathing in hot humid air, sweating through my clothes, exercising before the sun comes up or goes down and feeling tired and sluggish during my workouts.
 Not as perfect as I imagined.

 What if I told you that food can actually combat the heat and make you feel energized all summer long?
 If you’re surprised, don’t be, because that tired and sluggish feeling you get in the heat is a sign of dehydration.
 Unfortunately, dehydration occurs quite frequently just from sweating.
 High summer temperatures = more sweating = more dehydration.
 But luckily, there are simple solutions to this equation, and I’m not talking about just drinking gallons of water—it’s about the foods you eat too!Exercising in the heat drains your energy and causes dehydration.
-Follow these simple tips to… Click To Tweet
+Follow these simple tips to beat the heat with food & drink.
+Click To Tweet

 Here are 7 ways to beat the heat (and nix dehydration) with food.